Hands Nagoya: Recommended Shops and the Most Charming Items!

 The PASMO card is purchased in a similar way to the Suica.
 Go to a ticket machine, change the language to English, and follow the instructions.

 In Osaka, Kyoto, and the greater Kansai region, ICOCA (issued by JR-WEST) is more common.
-You can purchase an ICOCA card online via Klook or at ticket machines at train stations in west Japan, in a similar method to the Suica or PASMO.

-Other cards include Kitaca in Hokkaido, Manaca in the Nagoya area, and Sugoca in southern Japan (Kyushu).
+Other Japanese IC cards include Kitaca in Hokkaido, Manaca in the Nagoya area, and Sugoca in southern Japan (Kyushu).
 It is possible to use a Suica card in these areas as well (some exceptions apply).

 Whatever their name might be, they work all the same and can be purchased the same way.
 If you are mainly planning to travel around Japan by subways, trains, or buses, IC cards are the easiest way to go.